 Time Zone: UTC (+ 05:30)

-Working Hours: Total hours worked, exclusive of intervals for meals and rest, don’t exceed 9 hours a day, or 45 hours in any week.
+Working Hours: Total hours worked, exclusive of meals and rest, don’t exceed 9 hours a day, or 45 hours in any week.
 Working hours of a person above the minimum age of employment (14 years) but less than 16 years shall not exceed 12 hours a day – and not before 6 am and after 6 pm.

 Pay Date: It has to be made on a working day.